How to Plant, Grow, and Care for Sichuan Peppers

 Pests

-Aphids are the only insects to seriously worry about with Szechuan plants.
-They are congregate mites that feed on the sap and leaves of the tree.
-You’ll either notice them or honeydew they leave behind.
-To manage them, spray commercial neem oil all over the tree in the morning, outside of high heat and flowering scenarios.
+Aphids are the only insects to worry about with Szechuan plants.
+They are congregate mites that feed on the sap and leaves.
+You’ll either notice them or the honeydew they leave behind.

 While citrus leafminers may appear on your plants, they won’t cause severe damage on their own.
-However, the citrus leafminer is a vector for citrus canker, and as such should be prevented.
-Neem oil is effective here as well, and BT can be useful too.
+However, the citrus leafminer is a vector for citrus canker, and as such, should be prevented.
+Neem oil is effective here as well, and Bt can be useful too.

 Diseases

 Pepper tree leaf blotch is a bacterial disease that causes waterlogged spots on leaves that eventually turn dark brown.
-Spot margins raise in later stages, yields reduce, and fruits are subject to sunscald.
+Spot margins raise in later stages, yields reduce, and fruits become subject to sunscald.
 Treating seeds with warm water before planting prevents leaf spots.
 Copper fungicides sprayed in the morning also work, but their effectiveness declines over time as the bacteria build resistance.
 Remove any affected plant debris and dispose of it.

 Citrus canker is a widespread disease of citrus trees, and Sichuan pepper is closely related to citrus and thus susceptible.
 There is no cure for this disease, so prevention is essential.
 Maintain good sanitation practices and keep citrus leafminers away from your trees, as they are pest vectors for this disease.